Voggastur/user-centric-frontend-project/README.md

 2. I have tested the webpage in Chrome Dev Tools to see responsive scaling for different screen sizes.
 3. I have run the HTML through [W3C HTML Validator](https://validator.w3.org) to check for errors in the code, none such observed.
 4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check for errors in the code, none such observed.
-5.
+5. I formatted the HTML through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)
-Free Formatter (www.freeformatter.com/html-formatter.html) was used to make sure my HTML was formatted in the proper way.
+6. I added vendor prefixes to my css through the help of https://autoprefixer.github.io/

 #### II.
 User stories testing <a name="Testing3"></a>